NadzeyaAudzeichuk/climate-change-twitter/README.md

 | Topic Removed | 50.01% | 0.57 |
 | LAT and LNG Removed | 54.26% | 0.61 |
 | Date Removed | 51.47% | 0.58 |

-*Comparison of balanced accuracy and f1 scores for each model* *Note: For temp avg, topic, lat/lng, and date removed models, sentiment was also removed*
+<br> *Comparison of balanced accuracy and f1 scores for each model*
+*Note: For temp avg, topic, lat/lng, and date removed models, sentiment was also removed* </br>

 These results are showing us that by removing features we are not improving upon the model’s ability to predict the stance, nor are any features greatly contributing to the accuracy.
 It is working best when the entire data set is put into the model; interestingly, when `Topic` is removed results in the lowest scores, when this feature was not predicted by us to be as important in the model.
 This does make sense because different topics have different inherent leanings; however, moving forward and testing more future Tweets this might not be the most useful feature because it is harder to determine (involves NLP) than simpler features such as temperature average and date.
 Removing the ‘Temperature Avg’ did not cause a drastic change in model prediction, contradicting our initial claim that it would be the most important feature.
 Relatively, these scores all hover around 50-60% accuracy, telling us that this model is not predicting useful results.